Cloud Security Shared Responsibility Model

 This is your layer.
 This is where security breaks down.
 If an attacker gets into your environment, it's usually because of something in your responsibility layer: misconfigured access control, unpatched operating system, weak credentials, overpermissive application, user error, or insider threat.
 Providers provide tools to help you do this correctly.
 But tools aren't security.
 Using tools correctly is security.

-The implication is clear: you can't assume the provider is responsible for your security in any model.
+The implication is clear: you cannot assume the provider is responsible for your security in any model.
 You have to understand explicitly what you're responsible for and execute on it.
 Organizations have been breached in infrastructure-as-a-service because they didn't patch systems.
 Organizations have been breached in software-as-a-service because they misconfigured access controls.
-The responsibility line is real, and failing to cross it properly means your security fails.
+The responsibility line is real, and failing to execute on your side means your security fails.

 The responsibility line moves depending on what you're using.
 Understanding where the line is for your specific service is critical.
 If you're using infrastructure-as-a-service like AWS EC2 or Azure Virtual Machines, you're responsible for the operating system and everything above it.
 The provider is responsible for the infrastructure.